bradleyhodges/api-manager/README.md

 # 🚒 Common API Utilities

 Welcome to the **Common API Utilities** repository!
 This repository contains a set of utility scripts used by publically-facing State Emergency Service (SES) APIs.
-These utilities provide common functions like CORS handling, response management, and sanitization, all crucial for robust and secure API services.
+These utilities provide common functions like CORS handling, response management, and sanitization - all crucial for robust and secure API services.

 ## 📂 Repository Structure